 Depending on the course and class size, special arrangements for instruction in English may be possible for Erasmus+ students (to be discussed with each course coordinator).
 However, in most cases, taught courses are offered in Greek.
 Students, who do not speak Greek, receive tutoring, supervision and in some Acad.
 Departments an examination in the English language.
 Alternatively, students can carry our related work under academic supervision.

-The School of Medicine generally requires Greek language (level B2) to attend courses and a high command of English for clinical clerkships in the University Hospital.
-Therefore, students applying in the School of Medicine are advised to only apply for clinical clerkships.
+- The School of Medicine requires Greek language (level B2) to attend courses and a high command of English* for clinical clerkships in the University Hospital.
+Therefore, students applying in the School of Medicine are strongly advised to only apply for clinical clerkships.

 Modern Greek Language Courses